Medically reviewed by Drugs.com. Last updated on Jun 9, 2021.

 Uses for Zykadia

 Ceritinib is used to treat metastatic (cancer that has already spread) non-small cell lung cancer in patients who have a certain type of abnormal anaplastic lymphoma kinase (ALK) gene.
-It is used in patients who have already received crizotinib, but their condition got worse or the medicine was not tolerated.
+Your doctor will test for the presence of this gene.
 Ceritinib is an antineoplastic (cancer) agent.
 It interferes with the growth of cancer cells, which are eventually destroyed by the body.

 This medicine is available only with your doctor's prescription.